JohnRising/docs/docs/guides/quickstart.md

 ## 6. Initiate the transfer

-The `simpleAccount transfer` command allows you to transfer MATIC from the smart contract account to any address.
+The `simpleAccount transfer` command allows you to transfer ETH from the smart contract account to any address.
 It will create a user operation, sign it, and send it to the bundler:

 ```
 yarn run simpleAccount transfer --to <address> --amount <eth>